BLOGS AND RESOURCES

 Back to Blog

-Questions about our Services?
+Questions about our

 Medicare rebate or private medical insurance claim for psychological services?

-All of our psychologists are registered with Medicare and you will need a referral from a GP if you wish to claim Medicare rebates.
+All of our registered psychologists are registered with Medicare and you will need a referral from a GP if you wish to claim Medicare rebates.
 Under the Better Access program you can receive a partial rebate for up to 10 individual sessions in a calendar year.

 All our psychologists are registered with private health insurance providers in Australia.
 If you have private health insurance, you may be eligible to claim rebates for psychological sessions.
 The level of cover and any applicable waiting periods vary between providers and depends on your extras cover policy.